legal resources necessary to hold negligent facilities accountable.

-While many of the problems that plague nursing home care in this country result from the profit motive of the homes owners, issues are not necessarily limited to for-profit nursing homes.
+While many of the problems that plague nursing home care in this country result from the profit motive of the facility owners, issues are not necessarily limited to for-profit nursing homes.
 When it comes to Medicare nursing home quality ratings, there are many non-profit nursing homes that can be found among the ranks of the one-star nursing homes.
 As such, even though the overall quality of non-profit care is slightly higher, there are lawsuits against non-profit nursing homes as well.

-It is possible to file a lawsuit against a nursing home just the same as it is against a for-profit nursing home.
+Evangelical Nursing Homes Non-Profit Status: Does it MatterIt is possible to file a lawsuit against a nursing home just the same as it is against a for-profit nursing home.
 Non-profit homes must follow the same set of laws and regulations as any other nursing home.
 Some states do limit damage awards against non-profits who are “organized exclusively for religious, charitable or educational purposes.”

-The system still has many of the same issues as the larger nursing homes, including abuse, falls and pressure ulcers.
+The system still has many of the same issues as the larger nursing homes, including abuse, falls, sexual abuse and pressure ulcers.
 While non-profits do not have to answer to shareholders, they will often have their own financial motivations for their actions.
 As a result, there have been a number of lawsuits against Evangelical Lutheran.

-This is part of a larger trend of consolidations in the nursing home industry as a reliance on government payers and struggles to find employees mean that there is safety in numbers.
+This is part of a larger trend of consolidations in the nursing home industry as reliance on government payers (medicaid) and struggles to find employees mean that there is safety in numbers.
 However, the larger nursing home chains grow, the more likely they are to encounter staffing and service problems.
 There are news reports that the merged chain is looking to grow even further by making more acquisitions.

-When it comes to lawsuits that have been filed against Evangelical Lutheran, the nursing home has been very aggressive in trying to limit residents’ rights to bring suit.
+No Stranger to Nursing Home Negligence LitigationWhen it comes to lawsuits that have been filed against Evangelical Lutheran, the nursing home has been very aggressive in trying to limit residents’ rights to bring suit.
 The nursing home requires families to sign an agreement to arbitrate any claims against the nursing home at the time of admission.